 The style of the game feels both Science Fiction and Renaissance.
 The buildings and architecture are “near futuristic” (the game is set in 2027), while some of the costuming smacks of a time of ruffles, stiff collars and frock coats.
 One thing to watch out for is our hero's shades.
 They’re a shoe-in for this year’s award for coolest character accessory.

 The graphics are stunning.
 Delivered largely in sepia, the detail in the rooms is very high, but thankfully items of interest are highlighted so you don't overlook them [the hardcore can disable this ability - Ed.].
 The video sequences are just awesome and would look at home in a well-polished science fiction movie.
 The characterisation and byplay between them is also very well done, with touches of humour generated from previous actions you may have taken in the game.

 The game feels like it has been well baked, and it’s now sitting on the cooling rack, waiting for the icing.
 Let’s get one thing clear: this is going to be a great game.
 Its mixture of ingredients have been carefully mixed to deliver a story in the form of a game that is both engrossing and fun to play.
 Put this on your ‘must get’ list when it comes out in August on Xbox 360, PC and PS3.
 We certainly will.

-The Good: The fans will not be disappointed
+Pros: The fans will not be disappointed

-The Bad: The wait
+Cons: The wait